piodag/piodag.github.io/_posts/2014-3-8-pbequi-jack.md

 With 2-significant-digit precision of the data one can see how the jackknife variance of slope and intercept for the PBequi regression collapses to zero.
 On the x-axis we see artefacts caused by the binary representation of the data, on the y-axis not even that and the slopes are all strictly equal to 1.
 The colour saturation is adjusted to show the overlap of the points.

-Thus PBequi can not be paired with Jackknife in a reliably.
+Thus PBequi can not be paired with Jackknife reliably.
 And also for bootstrap methods further investigations are needed.

 The data set was created with set.seed(202402), so the experiment is easily replicable.